-Such great things!
 First of all, the people – New Yorkers are smart; or perhaps smart people just flock to the city from wherever on earth they were born.
-The fact is, nowhere else we can find such a massive amount of talent, creativity and energy.
+Nowhere else we can find such a massive amount of talent, creativity and energy.
 People in NYC are fast and funny, have a very peculiar sense of humor, and big ideas for their lives.
 Those who think small will find the city unbearable, and its people annoying.

 NYC has Wall Street – the thermometer of the world’s economy – and Broadway theaters.
 It has some of the best museums in the world – the Metropolitan, the MOMA, the Natural History Museum.
 It has Central Park, the Statue of Liberty, Greenwich Village and Tribeca, Carnegie Hall, the Metropolitan Opera and Harlem.
 Where else can you get all that in one city?
 Not even in London.

 To be fair, the speed of the city can be maddening – this is the city that never sleeps, after all.
 Everything and everyone runs fast in NYC; decisions are made in “a New York second,” and anyone who waits too long will be left behind.
-That’s because New Yorkers want to accomplish a lot, and time always seems to be too short.
+New Yorkers want to accomplish a lot, and time always seems to be too short.
 Ask any person arriving in NYC from other US states – or from other countries – why they chose to live there, and you will be amazed at the dreams these people nurture, and how often they accomplish them.

 I lived in NYC for 31 years, and I have a love/hate relationship with the city, like most New Yorkers.
 It’s true that it is often noisy and dirty, overpriced and crowded – at times maddening – but it’s my sort of town.

 And if you absolutely need to visit it in the Summer, here’s some advice: